priprii/ComboSkills/README.md

 - **Combo Sequence**: A preview of the current combo setup, if you add 'True Thrust' and then add 'Disembowel' from the skill list, you'll see 'True Thrust > Disembowel', whereby the combo starts from the left and ends with the skill on the right
 - **Add/Update Combo**: When you have finished adding skills to the combo, click this to add it to the combo list (or update a combo selected in the list)
 - **Remove Combo**: Removes the combo selected in the combo list

-It should be noted that the key binding for the first skill in a combo will be the key you press to continue the combo.

 Eg. If I have a 'True Thrust > Disembowel' combo and 'True Thrust' is bound to NumPad1 while 'Disembowel' is bound to NumPad2, I press 'NumPad1' to trigger 'True Thrust', and then I press it again to trigger 'Disembowel'.
 ComboSkills will send 'NumPad2' instead of the 2nd 'NumPad1' when it receives notice of 'True Thrust' being used.
 When a combo is at the end of the sequence, the initial skill can be activated again.